Fremantle Harbours Master Plan

 The draft master plan includes the Fremantle Fishing Boat Harbour and Challenger and Success Harbours.
 It also considers the adjacent Esplanade Park, Bathers Beach, the rail line and Fremantle Port, as well as nearby residential and commercial development.

-The master plan identifies opportunities to make the waterfront more accessible by:
+Opportunities to make the waterfront more accessible include:

 - Two-way access at Wardan Lane so that Mews Road can be used for events and activities without impacting access to harbour operations.

 - Providing a view corridor and additional access from city centre to the harbour by extending Norfolk Street directly into Mews Road at the southern end of harbour.

 - Closing the Arundel Street entrance which will reduce traffic along The Esplanade and improve safety and access for cyclists and pedestrians.